Skip to content

 What They Are Doing

 They are touching the mezuzah — a small decorative case mounted on the doorpost.
-Inside the case is a tiny handwritten parchment scroll containing two paragraphs from the Torah (the Shema — "Hear, O Israel, the Lord is our G-d, the Lord is One").
+Inside the case is a tiny handwritten parchment scroll containing two paragraphs from the Torah — the Shema (Deuteronomy 6:4-9, beginning "Hear, O Israel, the Lord is our G-d, the Lord is One") and the passage of V'haya im shamoa (Deuteronomy 11:13-21).

 The gesture: touch the mezuzah case with your fingertips, then kiss your fingers.
 It takes less than a second.